thomasWeise/oa/structure/searchSpace/README.md

 It is not possible to produce a deadlock (see [@sec:solutionSpace:feasibility]), because we will only allocate an operation to a machine after having placed all operations that come before it in the same job.

-\rel.figure{jssp_encoding}{Illustration of the first five and the second-to-last steps of the encoding of an example point in the search space to a candidate solution.}{jssp_encoding.svgz}{width=97.5%}
+\rel.figure{jssp_encoding}{Illustration of the first five and the second-to-last steps of the decoding of an example point in the search space to a candidate solution.}{jssp_encoding.svgz}{width=97.5%}

-This encoding can best be described by an example.
+This decoding procedure can best be described by an example.
 In the demo instance, we have&nbsp;$\jsspMachines=5$ machines and&nbsp;$\jsspJobs=4$ jobs.
 Each job has&nbsp;$\jsspMachines=5$ operations that must be distributed to the machines.
 We use a string of length&nbsp;$\jsspMachines*\jsspJobs=20$ denoting the priority of the operations.
 We *know* the order of the operations per job as part of the problem instance data&nbsp;$\instance$.
 We therefore do not need to encode it.
 This means that we just include each job's id&nbsp;$\jsspMachines=5$ times in the string.
-This was the original idea: The encoding represents the order in which we assign the $\jsspJobs$&nbsp;jobs, and each job must be picked $\jsspMachines$&nbsp;times.
+This was the original idea:
+The encoding represents the order in which we assign the $\jsspJobs$&nbsp;jobs, and each job must be picked $\jsspMachines$&nbsp;times.
 Our search space is thus somehow similar to the set&nbsp;$\mathSpace{P}(\jsspJobs*\jsspMachines)$ of permutations of&nbsp;$\jsspJobs*\jsspMachines$ objects mentioned earlier, but instead of permutations, we have *permutations with repetitions*.

 A point&nbsp;$\sespel\in\searchSpace$ in the search space&nbsp;$\searchSpace$ for the `demo` JSSP instance would thus be an integer string of length&nbsp;20.
 As example, we choose $\sespel=(0, 2, 3, 2, 2, 3, 1, 1, 0, 3, 1, 3, 2, 1, 3, 2, 0, 1, 0, 0)$.
-Let us now exercise the encoding&nbsp;$\encoding(\sespel)$.
+Let us now exercise the decoding procedure&nbsp;$\decode(\sespel)$.
 In [@fig:jssp_encoding], we sketch several of its steps.
 For each step, we show the instance data&nbsp;$\instance$ on the left, the point&nbsp;$\sespel$ in the search space in the middle, and the current state of the Gantt chart&nbsp;$\solspel$ on the right hand side.